Three-Chapter Controversy: Its effect in the East

 For all of Justinian's intents, this edict was of negligible effect in the East.
 In the decades following Justinian's death, the local Christians were more concerned for their safety in the wars first against a resurgent Persia, then next against the Arabs, who came to permanently control the territories beyond the Taurus Mountains in the 630s.
-The Christians in those regions adhered to the edicts proclaimed in Constantinople and Rome, with determination held to their own Non-Chalcedonian beliefs.
+The Christians in those regions either adhered to the edicts proclaimed in Constantinople and Rome, or with determination held to their own Non-Chalcedonian beliefs.